bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Smart inhalers

-Devices that help manage respiratory conditions like asthma or COPD by tracking usage patterns and medication adherence, and sometimes providing feedback on inhalation technique.
+Smart health devices that help manage respiratory conditions like asthma or COPD by tracking usage patterns and medication adherence, and sometimes providing feedback on inhalation technique.

 Companies: Propeller Health and Teva Pharmaceuticals offer advanced connected inhaler systems that sync with mobile apps for real-time monitoring.